Keaton Henson: Early life and career beginnings (1988–2012)

-Birthdays and further projects (2013–2020)
+Birthdays and other projects (2013–2020)

-Henson wrote and recorded his second album, Birthdays, in less than a year.
-He travelled to California to record the album and worked with American producer Joe Chiccarelli. and it was released in February 2013.
-The BBC said of the album: "Up there, warmed by the fire, he's cloistered away from Twitter and all the other evils of this parish.
+Henson wrote and recorded his album Birthdays in less than a year.
+He travelled to California to record the album and worked with American producer Joe Chiccarelli.
+It was released in February 2013.
+The BBC stated: "Up there, warmed by the fire, he's cloistered away from Twitter and all the other evils of this parish.
 There's no better way to shut out the din than by putting this record on".
 A limited edition version of the album was released featuring three bonus songs and a hand-painted piece of art taken from a large painting by Henson which had been cut into 196 pieces.
-Birthdays spawned three singles: "Lying to You", "Sweetheart, What Have You Done To Us", and "You" (released as a limited edition 7" single for Record Store Day with an etching by Henson on the b-side).
-The album was also released as a limited book edition, featuring illustrations made by different artists accompanying the songs.
+Birthdays had three singles: "Lying to You", "Sweetheart, What Have You Done To Us", and "You" (released as a limited edition 7" single for Record Store Day with an etching by Henson on the b-side).
+The album was released as a limited book edition, featuring illustrations made by different artists accompanying the songs.

-In 2012 and 2013, Henson performed sporadically, usually in small venues, galleries or museums.
+In 2012 and 2013, Henson performed sporadically, usually in small venues, galleries, or museums.
 His art show "Hithermost" took place at the Pertwee, Anderson & Gold gallery in London in January 2013 and "sold quickly".
-In August 2013 NPR Music published a live Tiny Desk Concert on their website and on YouTube.
+In August 2013, NPR Music published a live Tiny Desk Concert on its website and on YouTube.
 The songs performed included "You Don't Know How Lucky You Are", "Sweetheart What Have You Done to Us" and "You".
-In late 2013 Henson performed in three churches around England.

-On 16 June 2014 Henson performed at the Queen Elizabeth Hall in London as part of the James Lavelle-curated Meltdown festival.
-On the day of the concert, Henson released an unannounced new album, Romantic Works, featuring cellist Ren Ford.
-It was initially streamed exclusively on The Guardian website and later on Spotify.
+In late 2013, he performed in three churches around England.
+On 16 June 2014, he performed at the Queen Elizabeth Hall in London as part of the James Lavelle-curated Meltdown festival.
+On the day of the concert, Henson released the album Romantic Works, featuring cellist Ren Ford.
+It was streamed exclusively on The Guardian website and later on Spotify.

-In early 2015 Henson composed a score for Young Men, a dance project from BalletBoyz which was performed at the Sadler's Wells Theatre in London as a co-production with 14-18 NOW.
-Henson's first three albums were re-pressed on vinyl with bonus tracks in June 2015.

-In October 2015 Henson released an album as part a side project, under the pseudonym Behaving.
-The album was more electronic sounding than his previous releases and was first streamed on Soundcloud and iTunes.
-The same month also saw the release of Henson's debut poetry collection, Idiot Verse.
+In early 2015, Henson composed a score for Young Men, a dance project from BalletBoyz, which was performed at the Sadler's Wells Theatre in London as a co-production with 14–18 NOW.
+His first three albums were re-pressed on vinyl with bonus tracks in June 2015.
+In October 2015, he released an album as part a side project under the pseudonym Behaving.
+The album was more electronic sounding than his previous releases and was first streamed on SoundCloud and iTunes.
+The same month also saw the release of Idiot Verse, Henson's debut poetry collection.

-In September 2016 Henson released his latest studio album, Kindly Now.
-In July 2018 his Six Lethargies for string orchestra was premiered at the Barbican Centre by Britten Sinfonia.
-The 70-minute work was jointly commissioned by the Barbican, Vivid Sydney and National Concert Hall, Dublin.
-It was also performed at the Sydney Opera House, and was subsequently released as an LP in 2019.
+In September 2016, Henson released Kindly Now.
+In July 2018, his Six Lethargies for string orchestra was premiered at the Barbican Centre by Britten Sinfonia.
+The 70-minute work was jointly commissioned by the Barbican, Vivid Sydney, and National Concert Hall, Dublin.
+It was performed at the Sydney Opera House and released as an LP in 2019.